itsHabib/api-gateway-rust/AWS_SETUP.md

  - [DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)

 ## Cleaning Up
-To clean up with terraform, run `terraform destroy -var "tag=$(git rev-parse --short HEAD)" -auto-approve` in `users/terraform` and `users/terraform/state-storage`.
-That command will destroy EVERYTHING that was created with the `terraform apply` commands.
+To clean up with terraform, from `users/` run `./destroy.sh` and once that is complete run `./destroy.sh --state`.
+Those commands will destroy EVERYTHING that was created with `deploy.sh`.